Carina-P/Love-Pilates/README.md

 <img src="/wireframes/colors-pilates.png" width="75%">

-After testing I decided that I wanted more color and did not use gray backgrounds as much as I planned.
+After testing and talking to users I decided to not use gray backgrounds as much as I planned.
 For good contrast I choosed to use the darker color for all text on lighter background.
 I still use above colors but it looks like this instead:
 * Fonts for good contrast:
     * Lighter backgrounds: Raisin black #262730
     * Darker backgrounds: White: #ffffff
-* Backgrounds: Sunray #e7b76f, Cultured #eff1f0 and  Charchool #373f51
+* Backgrounds: White #ffffff, Sunray #e7b76f, Cultured #eff1f0 and  Charchool #373f51
 * All buttons: Rose Madder #DF2935 and white #ffffff